 f–1(x) = (x – 8)3 + 2

 Look at how these two functions work.
 Input 3 into the original function and then get the number 3 back again by putting the output, 9, into the inverse function.

 Replace the x's with 3 in the function.

 Replace the x's with 9 in the inverse function.

-Sometimes you just don’t have a nice or convenient algebraic process that will give you an inverse function.
+Sometimes you just don't have a nice or convenient algebraic process that will give you an inverse function.
 Many functions need a special, new rule for their inverse.
-Some examples of these functions are
+Here are some examples of these functions:

-In the calculator, use the ex button (often a 2nd function of the calculator) to enter e3.
+In the calculator, use the ex button (often a second function of the calculators) to enter e3.

 The input value here is 3.
 The answer, or output, comes out to be about 20.08553692.
 This value isn't exact, but it's good for eight decimal places.

 Now take that answer and use the ln button to find ln 20.08553692.